-- 3 tablespoons butter, plus more for greasing pan
+- 2 tablespoons unsalted butter, cut into small pieces and softened, plus more for brushing

 - 1 cup half-and-half

 Line a 9-by-5-inch loaf pan with foil, leaving a 2-inch overhang on all sides.
 Lightly brush the foil with butter.